 You will need to appoint Norfolk Broads solicitors independently although you'll need to choose one on the Nottingham conveyancing panel.
 The solicitor represents both you and Nottingham through the process.

 After weeks of negotiation I have agreed a price on an apartment in Norfolk Broads.
 My financial adviser pressured me to appoint their property lawyer.
 I paid an on account payment of £225.
 A couple of days later, the solicitor contacted me embarrassingly acknowledging that they were not on the HSBC conveyancing panel.
 Am I right in thinking that I should be due a refund?

-You should be able to recover this from the law firm if they were not on the Nationwide panel.
+You should be able to recover this from the law firm if they were not on the HSBC panel.
 They should have asked at the outset which lender you were obtaining a mortgage with.
 An important lesson to readers of this site is to check that the lawyers are on the appropriate lender panel.

 How does conveyancing in Norfolk Broads differ for newly converted properties?